aybehrouz/argennon/proposal.md

 the method invocation instruction.
 If the invoker was another smart contract, i.e. the invocation was made by an `invoke_external` instruction, the current memory segment will be changed to the invoker's segment.

-A thrown exception causes methods in the call stack to complete **abruptly** one by one, as long as the next instruction is not a `catch` instruction.
+A thrown exception causes methods in the call stack to complete **abruptly** one by one, as long as the `PC` register is not pointing to a `catch` instruction.
 The `catch` instruction acts like a branch instruction that branches only if an exception is caught.  **When an external method invocation completes abruptly, before changing the current segment, all changes made to the heap area will be rolled back.**

-_By using this feature and `athrow` instruction, a programmer can make any method act like an atomic operation._
+_By using the `athrow` instruction properly, a programmer can make any method act like an atomic operation._

 ### Heap Allocation Instructions